Installation and Upgrade Known Issues

 puppetservice with the following commands:

-puppet resource service puppet ensure=stopped puppet resource service puppet ensure=running
+puppet resource service pe-puppet ensure=stopped puppet resource service pe-puppet ensure=running

 Notes about Symlinks and Installation/Upgrade

 The answer file no longer gives the option of whether to install symlinks.

 Review Puppet Enterprise Binaries and Symlinks for more information about the binaries and symlinks installed during normal installations and upgrades.

 Any SMTP server that requires authentication, TLS, or runs over any port other than 25 needs to be explicitly added to an answers file.
 See the advanced configuration page for details.

 Installing Agents in a PE Infrastructure with No Internet Access